kamilburda/gimp-export-layers/resources/Coding Conventions.md

 Coding Conventions
 ==================

-This document describes coding conventions not obvious from the code itself.
+This document describes coding conventions that may not be obvious from the code itself.

 Glossary